Towards Identifiability of Interventional Stochastic Differential Equations: Main Results

 \section{Main Results}

 We consider two main parameterizations of the drift as linear or a two-layer neural network (an MLP) to verify when the model may be uniquely identified up to appropriate invariances.
 Prior work has considered sparsity in the linear setting only~\citep{dettling2023identifiability}, but we focus on parameterizations that project to a low-dimensional space.
 In other words, although the ambient dimension $n$ may be large, we assume the hidden dimension $r$ is much smaller, at least $n>2r$, and ideally the number of interventions to uniquely identify the parameters should scale with $r$.
+This focus is driven by the empirical observation that high-dimensional dynamics are often driven by a low-dimensional subset, for example in gene modules~\citep{segal2005learning}.